 Sortino Ratio = (Average Realized Return – Expected Rate of Return) / Downside Risk Deviation

 The average realized return refers to the weighted mean return of all the investments in an individual’s portfolio.
-On the other hand, the required return rate, or risk-free rate, is the return on long-term government securities.
+On the other hand, the expected rate of return (required return rate), or risk-free rate, is the return on long-term government securities.

 For our example, we will use: